mendix/docs/content/refguide/consistency-errors.md

 To make sure that your app is always consistent and properly built, Studio Pro does consistency checks when you build your app.

-When a consistency check is not met, Studio Pro will notify you about this via consistency errors on the [Errors pane](errors-pane) and highlight the error in the corresponding editor:
+When a consistency check is not met, Studio Pro will notify you about this via consistency errors on the [Errors pane](errors-pane).
+The errors in pages, microflows, domain models, and document templates will be highlighted:

 ![Errors Pane](attachments/consistency-errors/errors-pane.png)